jmalicki/repo-intel/docs/projects/trending-analyzer/README.md

 ## Overview

-The Trending Analyzer is a fully automated tool that analyzes GitHub trending repositories to identify popular and emerging projects across different categories and time periods.
+The Trending Analyzer is a **deterministic Python script** that queries GitHub's trending APIs, performs mathematical calculations on trending data, and generates trending scores and rankings.
+No LLM calls, no human interaction, no subagents.

 ## Purpose